Local OJX Network

 $ sudo ln -s <my projects folder> /projects

-3. Create local_ethereum_blockchain folder
+#### 3. Create local\_ethereum\_blockchain folder <a href="#id-3-create-local_ethereum_blockchain-folder" id="id-3-create-local_ethereum_blockchain-folder"></a>

 $ mkdir /projects/local_ethereum_blockchain

-4. Create the genesis block config
+#### 4. Create the genesis block config <a href="#id-4-create-the-genesis-block-config" id="id-4-create-the-genesis-block-config"></a>

-Create this file : /projects/local_ethereum_blockchain/genesis.json
+Create this file : `/projects/local_ethereum_blockchain/genesis.json`

 With the following contents :